hzhu/sol-swap/README.md

 [x] token search trigger should have all button states

 [x] create useQuote for quote from LiFi
-[ ] create reducer and plug in values necessary for useQuote [ ] get allowance + render approval button if needed
+[x] create reducer and plug in values necessary for useQuote [x] get allowance + render approval button if needed [x] fetching state (I think populating button is prob best approach) [x] approve LiFi for bridging the tx
-[ ] approve LiFi for bridging the tx
+[-] show insufficient balance (again in button)
 [ ] create single direction button for bridging ui
 [ ] add chain icons to ui